-Recently, there has been a huge spurt of interest in the west about these Russian knives.
+Although interest in the Spetsnaz knife has been decreasing over the past few years, there has generally been a resurgence of interest in the knife since the cold war and certainly since WWII.
 Part of the allure comes from the fact that these knives are relatively unknown.
 Also, they are used by the former head enemy of the US, which makes it somewhat cool.

-Not much resources is available in the west about the performance of these knives except from the above.
+Not many resources are available in the west about the performance of these knives except the above.
 Most reviews and descriptions are in Russian.

 Most Spetsnaz knives run from $200-$300 plus shipping.
 The price is due to it being produced for the government similar to how GI knives are very expensive compared to their civilian counterparts.